langlk/tap-room/README.md

   * Current Volume Remaining (in Pints)
 * Allows user to create, view, and update a keg's information.
 * Selling a pint lowers a keg's volume by 1.
+* Selling a growler lowers a keg's volume by 4.

 ## Support and contact details